Nationwide Building Society Board Terms of Reference

 3.2 Executive Directors of the Board shall be appointed by the Board and shall be subject to election and annual re-election by the Society’s members.

-3.3 The Board shall appoint the Society Chair.
-At the time of appointment as Society Chair, the director concerned shall be an independent Non-executive Director.
+3.3 The Board shall appoint the Society Chairman.
+At the time of appointment as Society Chairman, the director concerned shall be an independent Non-executive Director.

-3.4 In the absence of the Chair and / or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.
+3.4 In the absence of the Society Chairman and / or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.

 3.5 The Society’s members have the right to nominate candidates for election to the Board.